-The SQL DELETE Statement is used to delete one or more existing records from a table or a view.
-The basic syntax of SQL Server delete statement is as shown below:
+The SQL DELETE Statement deletes one or more existing records from a table or a view.
+The syntax of SQL Server delete statement is

 -- SQL Server DELETE Syntax DELETE FROM [Table_Name] WHERE Condition

-- Table_Name: Fully qualifies Table name from which you want to delete the records
+- Table_Name: Fully qualifies Table name to delete the records

-- Condition: Here, we have to give the filters or conditions.
+- Condition: Provide the filters or conditions.
 If the condition is TRUE, then only the SQL Server DELETE Statement will delete the records.